Updated: Jul 13, 2022

 12. Your physical health is degrading

-High stress, depression, unhappiness, low self-esteem, lack of fun activities, and lack of rest and good sleep; not only all of them will affect your mental health condition, but also your physical body.
-Your immune system will drop, you'll be susceptible to harmful viruses and bacteria.
+High stress, depression, unhappiness, low self-esteem, lack of fun activities, and lack of rest and good sleep; not only them will affect your mental health condition, but also your physical body.
+Your immune system will drop, and you'll be susceptible to harmful viruses and bacteria.
 In addition, you'll experience more cases of headache, stomach pain, sore muscles, and other physical pains.

 How to Quit Your Job Without Ruining Your Life and Career

 Let's assume that you say yes to most of the items on the previous list.
 You can't find any way to fix whatever problems you have at your current job.
 You concluded that you must leave your job for good - for the sake of your physical and mental health.
 You feel stuck in your life and career.
 You're miserable.